marscoin/Marscore/README.md

 Please use at your own risk.

-Litecore is still under heavy development and not quite ready for "drop-in" production use.
+Marscore is still under heavy development and not quite ready for "drop-in" production use.
 If you find a security issue, please email pembo210@gmail

 #Contributing

-Litecore needs some developer love.
+Marscore needs some developer love.
 Please send pull requests for bug fixes, code optimization, and ideas for improvement.

 #Browser support

 ## Building the browser bundle

-To build Litecore full bundle for the browser (this is automatically executed after you run `npm install`):
+To build Marscore full bundle for the browser (this is automatically executed after you run `npm install`):

 ```
 node browser/build.js -a